Aniket-508/akshaykumar-rest/README.md

 # 🦹‍♂️ [akshaykumar-rest](https://akshaykumar-rest.vercel.app/)

-A free REST API for HTTP Codes with Akshay Kumar images (AK as a Service)
+A free REST API for HTTP status codes with Akshay Kumar images (AK as a Service)

 ## Usage